AdvReal: Physical Adversarial Patch Generation Framework for Security Evaluation of Object Detection Systems: Introduction

 \section{Introduction}

 With the rapid advancement of artificial intelligence (AI), autonomous vehicles (AVs) have become widely adopted worldwide.
-Drivable area detection and object detection are the primary actors in any autonomous driving(AD) technology~\cite{zhang2022intelligent,giri2025so}.
-Although the algorithms have achieved significant breakthroughs in performance, the frequent traffic accidents involving autonomous vehicles have raised public concerns about the safety and robustness of their perception systems.
+Drivable area detection and object detection are the primary components in any autonomous driving (AD) technology~\cite{zhang2022intelligent,giri2025so}.
+Although these algorithms have achieved significant breakthroughs in performance, the frequent traffic accidents involving autonomous vehicles have raised public concerns about the security and robustness of their perception systems.
 Consequently, the systematic testing and evaluation of object detection algorithms have become a prominent research focus.

 Currently, AD object detection systems face two primary risks: natural scenario risks and adversarial scenario risks.
 Natural scenario risks stem from variations in the real environment, such as changes in lighting, weather, and the behavior of traffic participants~\cite{swerdlow2024street}.
-The performance of perceptive system are typically simulated and assessed through scenario generation techniques.
+The performance of perception systems is typically simulated and assessed through scenario generation techniques.
 In contrast, adversarial scenario risks involve malicious attackers employing adversarial attacks to disrupt the normal operation of perception systems in both digital and physical domains~\cite{huang2025advswap, ran2025black, hu2023physically}.
-Notably, physical attacks directly target objects in the real world, effectively bridging the digital and physical realms to produce a more potent effect.
-Such attacks can cause the autonomous driving system to fail in accurately detecting and localizing objection, which in turn may lead to hazardous driving decisions~\cite{fang2024state, bai2024ar}.
+Notably, physical attacks directly target objects in the real world, effectively bridging the digital and physical realms and resulting in more impactful consequences.
+Such attacks can cause the autonomous driving system to fail in accurately detecting and localizing objects, which in turn may lead to hazardous driving decisions~\cite{fang2024state, bai2024ar}.